calebhabesh/NM03-Capstone-Project/README.md

 # Parallelizing Brain Image Processing using the FAST Framework and OpenMP

-A parallel computing system to make brain imaging processing more efficient using [FAST](https://github.com/smistad/FAST/) (Framework for Heterogeneous Medical Imaging Computing and Visualization).
+A parallel computing system to make brain imaging processing more efficient using [FAST](https://github.com/smistad/FAST/) (Framework for Heterogeneous Medical Imaging Computing and Visualization) and [OpenMP](https://www.openmp.org/wp-content/uploads/OpenMP-RefGuide-6.0-OMP60SC24-web.pdf).
 This project focuses on broadly utilizing all applicable system resources available on the host system for computationally intensive medical imaging processing tasks.

-This requires first implementing a sequential implementation of an image processing pipeline, and then adapting a further parallelized version (since FAST already provides some level of heterogeneous compute in their filtering/segmentation algorithms).
-The parallelized version is defined by the use of the OpenMP API which utilizes an implementation of multithreading making it more efficient, in this case, to process multiple DICOM images.
+This requires first implementing a sequential implementation of an image processing pipeline, and then adapting a **further parallelized version (since FAST already provides some level of heterogeneous compute in their filtering/segmentation algorithms).** The parallelized version is defined by the use of the OpenMP API which utilizes an implementation of multithreading making it more efficient, in this case, to process multiple DICOM images.

+The pipeline involves several stages:

+1. **Import:** Loading DICOM files.
+2. **Preprocessing:** Applying Intensity Normalization, Intensity Clipping, Vector Median Filtering, and Image Sharpening.
+3. **Segmentation:** Using Seeded Region Growing with adaptive seed points based on image dimensions.
+4. **Post-processing:** Casting image types and applying morphological operations like Dilation (and Erosion in the test pipeline).
+5. **Export:** Saving the original and processed images as JPEGs.

 ### Initial Medical Imaging Processing Pipeline

 ![image](https://github.com/user-attachments/assets/6e9675cf-eccb-4523-985c-341763ced9fc)

 ### Revised Medical Imaging Processing Pipeline

 ![image](https://github.com/user-attachments/assets/85b27a61-17f8-46a0-b030-c0a6bbc28407)

 ## Prerequisites